Approved November 14, 2019. Download the PDF version.

 3.3 - Associate Membership

 Associate membership is available to individual physicians who have graduated within the last seven (7) years from an Accreditation Council on Graduate Medical Education or American Osteopathic Association approved emergency medicine training program.
-Associate Members shall have no right to vote.
+Associate Members shall have the right to vote for the Associate Representative to the Board of Directors of the Chapter Division, but shall have no other voting rights.

 3.4 - Resident Membership